How To Install A DIY Slat Wall | Easy Modern Accent Wall Idea

 Lumber prices are literally insane right now.
 Even since we worked on this project a few weeks ago, the costs have gone up even more!
 We’re doing all we can to try to keep lumber costs down over here, which means getting creative on the type of wood we’re using for our woodworking projects!

-Originally when I imagined adding a DIY slat wall to our living room, I was planning to use 1 by 2 oak boards for our lumber stock (which by the way, a 1×2 does not actually equal 1 inches by 2 inches…read up about the confusing lumber dimensions).
+Originally when I imagined adding a DIY slat wall to our living room, I was planning to use 1 by 2 oak boards for our lumber stock (which by the way, a 1×2 does not actually equal 1 inch by 2 inches…read up about the confusing lumber dimensions).

-Instead of using 1×2 hardwood, we ripped down large 4′ x 8′ sheets of plywood into 1 1/2″ wide strips!
 From the front view of the wood slat wall, you can’t even tell the difference between plywood and oak hardwood.
-From the side angle, you can see the layers of plywood veneers, but honestly…it’s pretty cool looking.
+From the side angle, you can see the layers of plywood veneers, but honestly… it’s pretty cool-looking.

 By ripping down wood slats from plywood, we saved about $500.
 Can you believe that??